ros-industrial/industrial_training/gh_pages/_source/session5/Simple-PCL-Interface-for-Python.rst

 Viewing Results
 ^^^^^^^^^^^^^^^

 #.
-In your terminal, run
+Open a new terminal, run

    .. code-block:: bash

             roscore

 #.
-Source a new terminal and run the C++ filter service node
+Open a new terminal and run the C++ filter service node

    .. code-block:: bash